The ENFP Personality Type

-ENFP stands for Extroversion, Intuition, Feeling, and Perceiving and it is one of 16 personality types assigned to individuals after they take the Myers-Briggs Type Indicator (MBTI).
+ENFP stands for Extroversion, Intuition, Feeling, and Perceiving, and it is one of 16 personality types assigned to individuals after they take the Myers-Briggs Type Indicator (MBTI).
 Career counselors and other career development specialists use this personality inventory to help clients choose careers and make other employment-related decisions.
 The code stands for an individual's preferences—the way he or she likes to do certain things.

 Carl Jung, a psychiatrist, was the first person to identify these 16 personality types, and later Katharine Briggs and Isabel Briggs Myers developed the MBTI based on them.

 Being an ENFP makes you different from someone who is one of the other 15 types.
-Not only do you prefer to energize, perceive information, make decisions, and live your life differently, the combination of these preferences also set you apart from others.
+Not only do you prefer to energize, perceive information, make decisions, and live your life differently, but the combination of these preferences also sets you apart from others.
 The uniqueness of your personality type is what makes specific careers and work environments more suitable for you.